dancer1325/aws-cloudfront-developer-guide/doc_source/Introduction.md

 # What is Amazon CloudFront?<a name="Introduction"></a>

-Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as \.html, \.css, \.js, and image files, to your users\.
-CloudFront delivers your content through a worldwide network of data centers called edge locations\.
-When a user requests content that you're serving with CloudFront, the request is routed to the edge location that provides the lowest latency \(time delay\), so that content is delivered with the best possible performance\.
-+ If the content is already in the edge location with the lowest latency, CloudFront delivers it immediately\.
+* := web service / 👀speeds up distribution -- through edge locations -- of your web content 👀
+  * type of content
+    * static
+      * _Example:_ image files
+    * dynamic
+      * _Example:_ \.html, \.css, \.js
-+ If the content is not in that edge location, CloudFront retrieves it from an origin that you've defined—such as an Amazon S3 bucket, a MediaPackage channel, or an HTTP server \(for example, a web server\) that you have identified as the source for the definitive version of your content\.
+  * if the content is NOT | edge location -> CloudFront -- retrieves it from an -- origin / you've defined (_Example:_ Amazon S3 bucket, a MediaPackage channel, or HTTP server)

-As an example, suppose that you're serving an image from a traditional web server, not from CloudFront\.
-For example, you might serve an image, sunsetphoto\.png, using the URL `https://example.com/sunsetphoto.png`\.
+    * _Example:_ a web server / -- identified as the -- source for the definitive version of your content
+  * vs serve content | traditional web server directly (== NOT use CloudFront)
+    * much slower

-Your users can easily navigate to this URL and see the image\.
-But they probably don't know that their request is routed from one network to another—through the complex collection of interconnected networks that comprise the internet—until the image is found\.
+      * Reason: 🧠 request is routed -- from -- one network -- to -> another—through the complex collection of interconnected networks / == internet 🧠

-CloudFront speeds up the distribution of your content by routing each user request through the AWS backbone network to the edge location that can best serve your content\.
-Typically, this is a CloudFront edge server that provides the fastest delivery to the viewer\.
-Using the AWS network dramatically reduces the number of networks that your users' requests must pass through, which improves performance\.
-Users get lower latency—the time it takes to load the first byte of the file—and higher data transfer rates\.

-You also get increased reliability and availability because copies of your files \(also known as *objects\)* are now held \(or cached\) in multiple edge locations around the world\.
+* edge location
+  * use cases
+    * content / -- is served via -- CloudFront
+  * allows
+    * routing requests to the lowest latency \( == time delay\)
+      * -> content -- is delivered with the -- best possible performance
+      * == use AWS network -> reduce the # of networks / your users' requests -- must -- pass through
+      * -- from -- FIRST request
+    * copying your files | multiple edge locations
+      * -> better
+        * reliability &
+        * availability

 **Topics**
 + [How you set up CloudFront to deliver content](#HowCloudFrontWorksOverview)